zfanli/marucat/README.md

         'peek': 'A peek of the content of requested article.',
         # Counts of views
         'views': 998,
-        # Counts of likes
-        'likes': 13,
         # Counts of comments, use reviews because of short
         'reviews': 8,
-        # The timestamp of created or updated
+        # Timestamp for created or updated
         'timestamp': 1528969644.344048
     },
     # ...